Partnership Forum is now closed for applications!

 Learn from the best!
-Based on a national model developed by ULI, Partnership Forum offers Young Leaders a chance to network and learn through year-long forums.
+Based on a national model developed by ULI, Partnership Forum offers Young Leaders a chance to network and learn through monthly forums over the course of six months.
 Partnership Forum brings Young Leaders together with industry leaders to discuss land use issues, career development, and projects in a confidential setting.
-Each ULI YLG Partnership Forum consists of 12-15 YLG participants, moderated by a ULI member who is a senior real estate professional.
+Each Partnership Forum group consists of 12-15 YLG participants, moderated by a ULI member who is a senior real estate professional.

 This mentoring program is available to Young Leader members (under 35) who apply and are accepted.
 Participants must also pay a small activity fee to cover the cost of meetings.
 You must be under 35 and a current ULI member to participate.